somedatapacket/docs.humio.com/content/integrations/data-shippers/beats/_index.md

 ## Available Beats

+{{% notice note %}}
+Starting from version 6.7.0 of the libbeat only the OSS versions can ship to Humio.
+The non-OSS beats check that the server is a licensed elastic server due to this change to the beats client library: ["Check license x-pack"](https://github.com/elastic/beats/pull/11296)
+{{% /notice %}}

 There are currently five official Beats.
-The Elastic documentation site and Humio's documentation offer resources that describe how to use each of them:
+The Elastic documentation site and Humio's documentation offer resources that describe how to use each of them.

 * **[Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/index.html)** - Ships regular log files.
     * [Get Started](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-getting-started.html)